Hello Beloveds.

 There is wisdom in stepping away.

-Clarity often enters through the side door,
+Clarity often enters through the side door while urgency is distracted.

 And returned with a softer demeanor and a clearer mind.